BudaiKinga/AlarmsClient/README.md

 The system has two main components: AlarmsClient and AlarmsDataDispatcher.
 The communication between these two is done using asynchronous messaging via ActiveMQ.
 The messaging queue should be started before launching the two application.
 For more details: http://activemq.apache.org/installation.html
 The system uses MySQL to persist data, thus it is neccessary to have MySQL server launched.
+The credentials should be configured in application.properties.
+The schema's name is "world".
+If it is not desired to create manually ensure that at first run the application.properties contains the
+ following: spring.jpa.hibernate.ddl-auto = create
 The mailing service should be configure in application.properties.
-The AlarmsDataDispatcher will send requests periodically (api key need to be configured in application.properties) based on a pre-configured time property data.update.executor.rate in application.properties.
+The AlarmsDataDispatcher will send requests periodically (api key need to be configured in AlphaVantageConnector class) based on a pre-configured time property data.update.executor.rate in application.properties.
 No more than 500 calls per day are allowed and no more than 5 calls per minute are allowed.